Shamoun Hanne Haydo: Legacy

-A book about Shamoun's life and legacy was written and published by Turkish author Kemal Yalcin around 2020.
-The book was also translated into several other languages, namely English, German, Dutch, and the Turoyo dialect of Neo-Aramaic.
+A 600+ page book about Haydo's life and legacy was written and published by Turkish author Kemal Yalcin around 2020.
+The book was also translated into several other languages, namely English, German, Dutch, and Surayt.
+The book was translated into Surayt by Assyrian author Jan Beth-Sawoce, and was presented at a ceremony in Gronau.
+The book is part of a growing memorialization of Haydo and his legacy in commemorations of Sayfo, such as in 2019.